makersacademy/airport_challenge/README.md

 I would like a default airport capacity that can be overridden as appropriate
 ```

-There are three classes stored in ./lib/
+There are two classes stored in ./lib/
   * Airport: instructs planes to `land` and `takeoff`.
 Stores the `@planes` that
   have landed in an array, and has a defined `@capacity` when initialized.
   * Plane: tracks whether a plane object is `flying`

+There is also one module in ./lib/
-  * Weather: contains `:change` which randomly assigns whether it `is_stormy`
+  * Weather: randomly assigns whether it `is_stormy?`

 It defends against the following edge cases:-
   * Planes which are already flying cannot takeoff